Skimbleshanks: Character

 In the musical Cats, Skimbleshanks is depicted as a bright and energetic older cat who lives and works on the mail trains.
 He is a meticulous control freak, though he has a tender side that comes out in his interactions with Jennyanydots and the kittens.
 He is a figure of great importance in the train's operation; it will not leave without him, and he frequently looks in on the passengers and crew to ensure that everything is running smoothly.

 The role of Skimbleshanks is meant to be played by a high baritone or tenor who is trained in classical dance.

 Appearance

 Skimbleshanks is an orange tabby cat; he has a stiff collar and wears a brown waistcoat with a pocket watch chain.

 Notable casting

 The role of Skimbleshanks was originated in the West End by Kenn Wells in 1981, and on Broadway by Reed Jones in 1982.
 In the 2016 Broadway revival, he was played by Jeremy Davis.
 On screen, the character was played by Geoffrey Garratt in the 1998 video version of the musical, and by Steven McRae in the 2019 film adaptation.

 In popular culture

 Beginning in March 2019, the Rinkai Line in Tokyo, Japan, uses a jingle of "Skimbleshanks: The Railway Cat" as its train departure melody at the Ōimachi Station for the train to the Shin-Kiba Station.

+In the 2025 film Wake Up Dead Man, Benoit Blanc (Daniel Craig) is caught listening to the song in his car.